-- 12. Prior to certification of each stage of the plan of subdivision under the Subdivision Act 1988 must include a creation of restriction on a separate sheet showing the building envelopes in accordance with the endorsed plan. - 13.
+- 12.11.Before a plan of subdivision is Prior to certified eation of for each stage of the plan of subdivision under the Subdivision Act 1988, the plan must include a separate sheet for the purpose of a creation of restrictions, on a separate sheet, showing the building envelopes in accordance with the plans endorsed under condition 1 plan and the requirements of Conditions 2 and 124, and the locations of waste bin collection points for lots 19, 20, 27 and 28 in accordance with the Functional Layout Plan endorsed under Condition 542. - 13.12.
 Before a plan of subdivision is certified for each stage of the subdivision, a restriction must be included on the plan of subdivision which states that dwellings and associated outbuildings must be located inside of the prescribed building envelope, unless with the prior written consent of the Responsible Authority.
-The building envelopes must be designed to consider the provision of solar access and any other requirements provided on the plans endorsed to the permit as relevant, and must show: - a.
-At least a 7-metre building setback from the primary frontage to all lots (note: the first 2 metres of the front boundary building setbacks of lots 1-13 is a bushfire defendable space setback). - b.
+The building envelopes must be designed to consider the provision of solar access and any other requirements provided on the plans endorsed to the permit as relevant, and must show: - At least a 7-metre building setback from the primary frontage to all lots (note: the first 2 metres of the front boundary building setbacks of lots 1-13 is a bushfire defendable space setback). - b.
 At least a 5 metre building setback from the western side boundary of proposed lot 20 (Note: this setback is also the bushfire defendable space setback). - c.
 At least a 2.5 metre building setback from a side boundary of all lots except the western side boundary of proposed lot 20. - d.
 At least a 2.5 metre building setback from the rear boundaries of lots adjoining the eastern boundary of the subject land.
-This distance is subject to the bushfire defendable space setback requirements set out under Condition 15 and may be required to be increased.
+This distance is subject to the bushfire defendable space setback requirements set out under Condition 15 and may be required to be increased. - A least a 5 metre building setback from the rear boundary of lots adjoining the western boundary of the subject land (Note: this setback is also the bushfire defendable space setback).